 - greater confidence in their capacity to take advantage of those opportunities;

-- more motivation to take on the role as active citizens.
+- more motivation to take on the role of active citizens.

 Another expectation is that, for teachers, working together with colleagues from different institutions, encountering work settings previously unknown to them and being part of wider networks will enable them to:

-- give teachers a more accurate assessment of the careers opportunities open to their pupil;
+- develop a more comprehensive understanding of the career opportunities open to their pupils;

 - open up their own professional practice to reflection and debate;